refinedev/refine/.changeset/great-moose-jump.md

 "@pankod/refine-antd-audit-log": minor
 ---

-Used new props with deprecated props to ensure backward compatibility.
+-   `resource.meta` prop is added to `useLogList`.
+To ensure backward compatibility, `resource.options` prop will be used if `resource.meta` prop is not provided.